 Ambler home prices are not only among the most expensive in Pennsylvania, but Ambler real estate also consistently ranks among the most expensive in America.

-Ambler is a decidedly white-collar borough, with fully 85.81% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Ambler is a borough of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Ambler who work in office and administrative support (12.84%), food service (9.43%), and maintenance occupations (9.32%).
+Ambler is a decidedly white-collar borough, with fully 85.86% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Ambler is a borough of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Ambler who work in office and administrative support (12.36%), maintenance occupations (9.85%), and business and financial occupations (9.69%).

 Also of interest is that Ambler has more people living here who work in computers and math than 95% of the places in the US.